 At TopSpot, one of our core philosophies is that the search defines the user and when locations are included in someone’s searches, it is no different.
 We have found that searches that contain a location modifier typically have high intent (meaning they drive more leads).
 The best way to show up for these high intent searches is to include PPC keywords that mention the cities, neighborhoods and zip codes that you would like to target.
 In addition to having your keywords optimized with your targeted locations, your ads should match the user’s search intent as well.
 This can be done by including the keyword targeted locations within your ad text and by optimizing your ad extensions to mention target locations (like we did for one of our own ads in the example below).

 Interested in learning more about local strategies that can help grow your business online?
-Sign up for our upcoming webinar, Local Digital Marketing: 10 Steps to Grow Your Business Online
+Watch our previously recorded webinar, Local Digital Marketing: 10 Steps to Grow Your Business Online

 Throughout 2017, Google made many updates to the way they served ad extensions on different devices, including showing multiple ad extension types in a carousel format on mobile devices and giving others more real estate.
 As more updates are made to the PPC Ad Landscape and additional extensions are made available, we anticipate an increase in the number of ad extensions shown at a time.
 For now, we are typically seeing 2-3 extensions per ad in the first few positions of the results page and a variety of different ad extension options with the Google AdWords interface.

 As more emphasis is placed on ad extensions, it will be more important than ever to ensure that your Pay Per Click campaigns have all extensions suitable for your program enabled with the chance that the extension could be shown.

 Ad Extensions not only look great, but they benefit your PPC program as well: